 3. Cryptocurrencies are not regulated or insured

 For many new cryptocurrency investors, the idea that Bitcoin and other digital currencies aren’t associated with a government or a central bank can be quite scary.
-In fact, unlike savings accounts and other banking accounts in Canada, digital wallets are not insured.
+In fact, unlike savings accounts and other types of eligible deposits in Canada, digital wallets are not CDIC insured.

 That means that any money you choose to invest in cryptocurrency is at your own risk.

 Does this mean you should avoid crypto at all costs?

 Not necessarily, especially if you’re okay with a bit of financial risk.
 But it’s important to be cautious with your investments and to avoid putting all of your eggs in one figurative basket.